dsp-jetpack/JetPack/doc/deployment_guide.md

 > Note: The command will output a list of available pools.
 Each section of information lists what the subscription provides, its pool ID, how many are available, the type of system it is for, as well as other information.

-2. Determine the correct pool ID needed for this environment and take note of it.
+2. Determine the correct pool ID needed for this environment.

-> Note: Pay close attention to the System Type.
-The System Type can be Virtual or Physical.
+> Note: Pay close attention to the system Type.
+The system type can be virtual or physical.
 If necessary you can use a physical license for a virtual node.
 However, you cannot use a virtual subscription for a physical node.

 ```bash
 $ subscription-manager list --all --available